Going to AWS re:Invent 2024?

 Container orchestrators are tools that automate container deployment, administration, and scaling tasks.
 They allow you to reliably manage fleets of hundreds or thousands of containers in production environments.

-Orchestrators simplify container admin by letting you think in terms of application components instead of individual containers.
+Container orchestration tools simplify container admin by letting you think in terms of application components instead of individual containers.
 They’re able to take control of all your app’s requirements, including config values, secrets, and network services.

-1. Why use container orchestrators?
+Why use container orchestrators?

 Most developers start with containers using local tools such as Docker, interacting with one container at a time.
 Standalone Docker instances are rarely used in production, though, because they’re difficult to scale and susceptible to host failure.

-Orchestrators add the missing management layer, allowing multiple physical hosts (usually termed Nodes) to act as a single logical deployment target (a Cluster).
+Orchestrators add the missing management layer, allowing multiple physical hosts (usually termed Nodes) to act as a single logical deployment target (a cluster).
 The orchestrator distributes containers across the Nodes, producing a fault-tolerant architecture.

 Container orchestration needs to be supported by a robust toolchain that lets you deploy, configure, and monitor your applications.
 When selecting a tool, you should consider its ease of use, how well it integrates with other solutions, the administrative overhead it creates, and its track record for security and support.